ivanAleG/training/README.md

 # MTA Project

-This is the bootcamp website based on Drupal 8 and BLT, an open-source project template and tool that enables building, testing, using the best practices.
+This is the bootcamp website based on Drupal 8, an open-source project template and tool that enables building, testing, using the best practices.

 ## Getting Started